- Location: Maryland

 The latter is when things can get a bit murky or even shady.
 Thus it is important for any buyer of a used car to be completely aware and do a thorough check on the vehicle's history before agreeing to buy it.

 You may also total your vehicle and still end up keeping it.
 This is rare, but it does happen.
-Essentially, the insurance company will still take the title (if the vehicle is less than seven years old) and send it to the Motor Vehicle Administration (MVA) along with a completed application stating "owner retention."
+Essentially, the insurance company will still take the title and send it to the Motor Vehicle Administration (MVA) along with a completed Application for a Salvage Certificate/Owner Retention (Form VR-028) stating "owner retention."
 The MVA will in turn issue you a list of options you will need to take.

 But in the end, no matter how you end up with a salvaged vehicle there are just so many things you can do with it legally.